-The subject property is comprised of a 7.7 ha and a 70.4 ha parcel located on the north and south sides of West Coast Road (Appendix A).
-The subject property abuts the eastern boundary of Jordan River Regional Park (Sandcut Beach) to the west, AF zoned lands to the east and west, and Resource Land (RL) zoned land to the north.
-The subject lands are designated Coastal Upland (CU) in the Shirley-Jordan River Official Community Plan (OCP), Bylaw No. 4001.
+The properties are subject to the Forestry (AF) zone and located on the north and south sides of West Coast Road, abutting the eastern boundary of Jordan River Regional Park (Sandcut Beach) to the west, AF zoned lands to the east and west, and Resource Land (RL) zoned land to the north (Appendix A).
+The subject lands are designated Coastal Upland (CU) in the Shirley-Jordan River Official Community Plan (OCP) Bylaw No. 4001.
+Portions of the property are located in Steep Slopes, Sensitive Ecosystem, and Riparian development permit areas.
+The 78.11 ha subject area is comprised of two parcels including a 7.7 ha waterfront parcel and a 70.4 ha Private Managed Forest Land (PMFL) parcel.
+The land is within the Shirley Fire Protection Service Area.